nwrenger/gluer/README.md

 use gluer::metadata;
 use serde::{Serialize, Deserialize};

-// Define a struct with the metadata macro
+/// Define a struct with the metadata macro
+/// Note: This is a docstring and will be
+/// converted to the TypeScript equivalent
 #[metadata(custom = [Result])]
 #[derive(Serialize, Deserialize)]
 struct Book {